Snowpark Container Services: Working with compute pools

 When you work with compute pools, the following privilege model applies:

 • To create a compute pool in an account, the current role needs the CREATE COMPUTE POOL privilege on the account.
 If you create a pool, as an owner you have OWNERSHIP permission, which grants full control over that compute pool.
-Having OWNERSHIP of one compute pool does not imply any permissions on other compute pools.
+Having OWNERSHIP of one compute pool doesn’t imply any permissions on other compute pools.

 • For compute pool management, the following privileges (capabilities) are supported: